Harmless05/H2XC/README.md

 Yes this program is free and you can download it here: [Download](https://github.com/Harmless05/H2XC/releases/download/Release/H2XC.msi)

 ## Lightweight version
 For those seeking a more lightweight version of this program, a lite version is available that offers the same essential features without the fancy look.
+Both the full and lite versions of the program are user-friendly, making it easy for regular users to navigate and take advantage of its powerful features.
 Whether you choose the full version or the lite version, you'll be able to experience the benefits of this program for yourself.
 [H2XC LITE](https://github.com/Harmless05)

 ## Latest changes 2.0.1